 This understanding is enriched in the gospel story of the Shepherd of a hundred sheep who notices one missing, and searches until that one is restored to the flock.
 This reveals the real challenge of pastoral care, which is to identify individual needs in the context of the many and provide that which is required to successfully establish each person in a vital relationship with the community.

 It has been a particular emphasis of Swan Christian College to work diligently to provide a safe and nurturing community that encourages students to respect themselves and others.
 We understand that the ability to respond to an individual’s educational, social and emotional need should never be lost amongst the press of the ninety-nine.
 The goal of pastoral care is to provide the framework and encouragement that enables students to recognise and use their abilities with compassion, character and confidence in their community.

 Pastoral Care Across the College

 In the Junior School students are nurtured within their class group.
 Teachers in each class work in a team with the Key Teacher and the Head of the Junior School, to monitor academic progress, counsel about individual problems and foster personal development.
-The Chaplain, College Psychologist, Special Needs Coordinator and Dean of Students provide specialist support.
+The Chaplain, College Psychologist and Learning Support Coordinator provide specialist support.